-If you have a complaint or concern, there is a process in place for you to request a review, an appeal, or lodge a complaint.
-More information on this process can be found in the Framework Rules, or you can speak to one of our certifications staff for guidance.
+If you think the process was unfair, or have a complaint or concern, there is a process in place for you to request a review or lodge a complaint.
+If you need more information about this, it can be found in the Framework Rules.